imrofayel/Talaash-Chat/CODE_OF_CONDUCT.md

 - Respect project admins, mentors, and fellow participants throughout the program.

 ## 📜 Attribution
-This Code of Conduct is adapted from the [Contributor Covenant, version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
+This Code of Conduct is adapted from the [Contributor Covenant, version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-Enforcement guidelines inspired by [Mozilla’s code of conduct enforcement ladder](https://www.mozilla.org/en-US/about/governance/policies/participation/enforcement/).
+Enforcement guidelines inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/inclusion/blob/master/code-of-conduct-enforcement/consequence-ladder.md).

 ---